TalaoDAO/talao-documentation/docs/wallet-provider-backend/ssi-data.md

 it can be any one of the DID methods of the list ([did:key](https://w3c-ccg.github.io/did-method-key/), [did:jwk](https://github.com/quartzjer/did-jwk/blob/main/spec.md)) associated to one of the types of keys available (EdDSA, P-256 or seck256k1).
 For EBSI the did:key method is specific, see specification [here](https://hub.ebsi.eu/vc-framework/did/natural-person).

-* cnf,
+* jwt thumbprint,
 * did:key with EdDSA key,
 * did:key with EBSI encoding and P-256 key,
 * did:key with secp256k1 key,
 * did:key with P-256 key,
 * did:jwk with P-256 key

-In case of the EUDI Architecture Reference Framework - ARF, choose the `cnf` option as the wallet identifier.
+In case of the EUDI Architecture Reference Framework - ARF, choose the `jwt thumbprint` option as the wallet identifier.

 ### OID4VCI Client Type

 The client type affects how the wallet authenticates and interacts with the authorization server during credential issuance.

 * **did:** Decentralized Identifier, typically used for secure, decentralized identity interactions,
-* **urn:ietf:params:oauth:** Used when the subject is identified via a JWK thumbprint,
+* **jwk thumbprint** Used when the subject is identified via a JWK thumbprint,
 * **confidential:** For confidential clients that require secure and private interaction with the authorization server.

-In case of the EUDI Architecture Reference Framework - ARF, choose the `**urn:ietf:params:oauth` option.
+In case of the EUDI Architecture Reference Framework - ARF, choose the `jwk thumbprint` option.

 ### Cryptographic Holder Binding